MCL Tear Rehab in Bonne Terre, MO

 Diagnosing an MCL Tear in Bonne Terre, MO

 Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
-At Axes Physical Therapy, we offer free injury screenings in Bonne Terre, MO.
-With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.
+At Axes Physical Therapy, we have free injury evaluations in Bonne Terre, MO.
+With Direct Access Physical Therapy, you are able to be evaluated and begin recovery without needing a physician’s referral.

 Treatment Options in Bonne Terre, MO for MCL Tears